Apply for a Grant

 Our anti-criminalization strategy is to support LGBTQ community organizations led by the people most affected by systems of oppression--people of color, youth and sex workers--that are fighting laws, policies and practices that criminalize LGBTQ people's lives, dignity and livelihoods.
 This includes work on policing and prison abolition.
 Our immigration strategy is to support LGBTQ immigrant rights organizing that builds a strong base of LGBTQ immigrant leaders and allies, fights harsh immigration enforcement policies, and increases visibility of the impact of the criminalization of LGBTQ immigrants.
 We are currently not accepting unsolicited proposals for these funding strategies.

 Astraea also houses the Funding Queerly Giving Circle, a donor circle that makes grants to small LGBTQI community organizing groups across the United States.
 The Circle particularly supports the leadership and organizing by and for communities of color, indigenous communities, low-income communities, and/or rural communities.
-Funding Queerly recently closed its second grantmaking cycle and will announce a next open call in late 2015.
+Funding Queerly recently closed its third grantmaking cycle and will announce the next open call in late 2016.

 INTERSEX HUMAN RIGHTS FUND